janschill/cern-solid-code-investigation/presentations/20210623-thesis-examination/presentation.md

     * Sandboxed Community Solid Server
     * Own Server Solution
 * Applications
-    * New application with Solid in mind
+    * New applications with Solid in mind
-    * Enrich existing with more prototypes
+    * Enrich existing applications with more prototypes
     * Structure existing data

 ---